 Research & the School of Design

-Building on 80 years of history, as design centre in Asia, the School of Design strives to deliver research through a multidisciplinary approach to help engage with key questions relevant to 8 main discourses within wider fields of interest.
+Building on more than 50 years of history, as design centre in Asia, the School of Design strives to deliver research through a multidisciplinary approach to help engage with key questions relevant to 8 main discourses within wider fields of interest.
 Through its position, the School aims to open fields of inquiry that allow for the wider understanding of ‘design thinking’ in relation to scientific impact and social valance.

 Research follows a lifecycle model in which initiatives may become labs, at first, before being dissolved at their end of their productive period.

-Initiative 1: Design Making
+Initiative 1: Social Design

-Initiative 2: Design Economies
+Initiative 2: Design Economy

 |Key Words||Design Business, Innovation, Applied Research, SD Research Community, Industry Collaboration, Research Agenda, Consumer-centric Focus, Research-to-Practice, Practice-to-Research|